cezarpauna/TestRepoCreation/README.md

    ```sh
    npm install
    ```
-3. Start the local server
+3. Run the app
    ```sh
    npm start
    ```

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request.

 ## License
-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.